Anas-Odeh/FibroTrack/README.md

 # FibroTrack

-**FibroTrack** is an open-source, standalone deep learning platform equipped with a graphical user interface (GUI) designed to automate and streamline the quantification of fibrosis in histological images of skeletal and cardiac muscle
+**FibroTrack** is an open-source, standalone deep learning platform equipped with a graphical user interface (GUI) designed to automate and streamline the quantification of fibrosis in histological images of skeletal and cardiac muscle.

 ---